gpustack/gguf-parser-go/cmd/gguf-parser/README.md

   -no-mmap
         Specify disabling Memory-Mapped using, which is used to estimate the usage.
 Memory-Mapped can avoid loading the entire model weights into RAM.
   -offload-layers int
-        Specify how many layers to offload, which is used to estimate the usage, default is full offloaded. (default -1) -offload-layers-step uint
+        Specify how many layers to offload, which is used to estimate the usage, default is full offloaded.
+[Deprecated, use --gpu-layers instead] (default -1)
+  -offload-layers-step uint
         Specify the step of layers to offload, works with --offload-layers.
-  -parallel-size int
+[Deprecated, use --gpu-layers-step instead] -parallel-size int
         Specify the number of parallel sequences to decode, which is used to estimate the usage, default is 1. (default 1) -path string
         Path where the GGUF file to load, e.g. ~/.cache/lm-studio/models/NousResearch/Hermes-2-Theta-Llama-3-8B-GGUF/Hermes-2-Pro-Llama-3-Instruct-Merged-DPO-Q4_K_M.gguf.
+  -platform-footprint cudaMemGetInfo
+        Specify the platform footprint(RAM,VRAM) in MiB, which is used to estimate the NonUMA usage, default is 150,250.
+Different platform always gets different RAM and VRAM footprints, for example, within CUDA, cudaMemGetInfo would occupy some RAM and VRAM, see https://stackoverflow.com/questions/64854862/free-memory-occupied-by-cudamemgetinfo. (default "150,250")
   -repo string
         Repository of HuggingFace which the GGUF file store, e.g. NousResearch/Hermes-2-Theta-Llama-3-8B-GGUF, works with --file.
+[Deprecated, use --hf-repo instead]
   -skip-architecture
         Skip to display architecture metadata.
   -skip-estimate